‘Only to be Consumed’ in Canada

 The first being that the sugar content might be too high to be eaten on its own.

-And for the first time in our investigation, someone at a frosting company didn't tell us, and I'm paraphrasing here, we have no idea what you're talking about.
+And for the first time in our investigation, someone at a frosting company didn't tell us, and I'm paraphrasing here, we have no idea what you're talking about, please leave us alone.

-Okay, Joe wrote back to us, total sweetheart, by the way, and told us that we were right.
+Okay, Joe wrote back to us, total sweetheart, by the way, and told us that we were right that the labeling on the pouch or tube of icing, the word he used is pouch.

 So